Efficient Computation of Voronoi Diagrams Using Point-in-Cell Tests: The Proposed Method

 \section{The Proposed Method}

 Benefiting from the convexity of Voronoi cells, it is known that a polygon/polytope lies entirely in a Voronoi cell if all its corner points are in the cell.
-If a triangle/tetrahedron $\mathcal{T}_a \in \mathcal{M}$ intersects with a Voronoi cell $\Omega_i$, our strategy is to remove the part of $\mathcal{T}_a$ outside $\Omega_i$, ensuring all the corner points of the rest are in $\Omega_i$.
+If a simplex $\mathcal{T}_a \in \mathcal{M}$ intersects with a Voronoi cell $\Omega_i$, our strategy is to remove the part of $\mathcal{T}_a$ outside $\Omega_i$, ensuring all the corner points of the rest are in $\Omega_i$.

-Each triangle/tetrahedron can be decomposed into smaller polygons/polytopes, each belonging to a Voronoi cell, the details are provided in \ref{sec:serial-algorithm}.
-Because all Voronoi cells are unknown, how to judge whether a space point is in a target Voronoi cell is the key to our method.
-We set up a test called point-in-cell in \ref{sec:point-in-cell} to accomplish the judgment.
-By using the tests, we present a novel solution that only involves valid clippings to generate triangle/tetrahedron-cell intersection in \ref{sec:region-cell}, and the bisector of each clipping can be found by an edge-based search scheme introduced in \ref{sec:bisector-search}.
+Each simplex can be decomposed into smaller polygons/polytopes, each belonging to a Voronoi cell, the details are provided in \ref{sec:serial-algorithm}.
+Because all Voronoi cells are unknown, how to determine whether a space point is in a target Voronoi cell is the key to our method.
+We set up a test called point-in-cell in \ref{sec:point-in-cell} to accomplish the determination.
+By using the tests, we present a novel solution that only involves valid clippings to generate a simplex-cell intersection in \ref{sec:region-cell}, and the bisector of each clipping can be found by an edge-based search scheme introduced in \ref{sec:bisector-search}.